|

 The Doctor stood and looked around at the man who had spoken.
 He was dressed

-in the uniform of an Admiral of the late eighteenth century British Navy
+a man in the uniform of an Admiral of the late eighteenth century British

-and another in a sweatshirt and jeans.
-He was holding a lens of the sort
+Navy and another in a sweatshirt and jeans.
+He was holding a lens of the

-used by film directors to view a scene as it would appear through the
+sort used by film directors to view a scene as it would appear through

-camera.
-And behind him were two men in the same sweatshirts with the logo
+the camera.
+Behind him were two men in the same sweatshirts with the logo

 of a company called "Phoenix Productions" on the breast.
 One